Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - Mix the glazes very well.
 Using an electric drill or mixer is a good idea.
 No chunky glaze particles should be lying in a bucket.
 Stir very well and sieve.

 - Glazing inside the pot first is a better choice.
 It’s easier to glaze by the pouring method as it results in a smooth coverage.
-You don’t really find texture inside pottery pieces anyways.
-Just pour the glaze inside Pottery and roll the piece around.
+You don’t really find texture inside pottery pieces anyway.
+Just pour the glaze inside the pottery and roll the piece around.
 That’ll cover all of the insides.

-- If your pottery piece is complex and has multiple steps of underglazing, glazing, overglazing, wax resisting, and firing, glaze the Pottery’s inside first and let dry.
+- If your pottery piece is complex and has multiple steps of underglazing, glazing, overglazing, wax resisting, and firing, glaze the inside of the Pottery first and let it dry.
 This gives you a drier piece to work with.
 Do this if you’re brushing.

-For all the tips on glazing, visit 27 Glazing Tips For Beginners to get the best requests for your pottery projects.
+For all the tips on glazing, visit 27 Glazing Tips For Beginners to get the best recommendations for your pottery projects.

 To summarize